 You cannot rub your eyes for at least 20 minutes or until the numbing eye drops have worn off.
 You may experience some local eye irritation.
 You may need someone to drive you home after the procedure, but most people can resume their normal activities within a day after the procedure.
 Your vision will probably be blurry for one to two days after the procedure.

-Also known as filtering surgery, or trabeculectomy, incisional surgery involves the use of tiny instruments to make a tiny hole in the sclera, or white of the eye where it meets the cornea.
+Trabeculectomy—also known as filtering surgery, involves the use of tiny instruments to make a tiny hole in the sclera, or white of the eye where it meets the cornea.
 The aqueous humor can now drain out through the hole and be reabsorbed into the bloodstream.
 This reduces the pressure in the eye.
 In some cases, the surgeon may place a valve in the eye through a tiny incision.
 These valves act as a regulator for the buildup of fluid within the eye, allowing fluid to flow out and be reabsorbed.

 Description of the Procedure:

 Incisional surgery is usually performed in an operating room with local anesthesia.
 The surgeon will make the small incision in the eye to allow for a slow release of aqueous fluid.
 If necessary, the surgeon will place the tiny valve in the eye through an incision.
 The surgeon will also often cut out a small hole in the iris to help prevent the iris from blocking the hole.

 You will need someone to drive you home after the procedure.
 In addition, you may need to wear a patch and use eye drops following surgery.
 Avoid activities that expose your eye to water, such as swimming and showering, as recommended by your doctor.
 Also avoid strenuous activities, as recommended by your doctor.

 Mechanical shunts—In advanced cases, sometimes a placement of a mechanical shunt is the best option.
 Shunts are small silicone tubes that are inserted into an eye to help drain the aqueous fluid.